claulg2701/project_final3_deleon_claudia/README.md

 # Responsive resume template

-This project is a mobile first website for a restaurant
+This project is a mobile first website for Gustau's restaurant
 ## Links

 [Project on GitHub](https://github.com/claulg2701/project_final3_deleon_claudia)